Skip to main content

 Deadlines

-Financial priority level, first-timer status, and date of application are all factors in awarding funds.
+CEAP funding is not guaranteed.
+First-timer status, financial priority level, and date of application are all factors in awarding funds.
 Apply early for the best chance of receiving assistance.

 *Summer CEAP Round 1: Includes all registered Spring and Summer encampments.
 Best chance at funding support.